AbandonedLand/MarketMaker/README.md

 # MarketMaker
  Market maker is a series of scripts to help you locally run an Automated Market Maker (AMM) from your Chia Wallet.
 The trading pairs that are currently setup are XCH-USDC, XCH-USDC.B, XCH-Millieth, XCH-Millieth.b.

+ It will take your configuration and run an AMM based on what you're wanting to accomplish.
+For example, you can run a script that will put in a series of buy/sell orders for XCH_USDCb with a $0.30 spread.
+It will expire the offers every so many blocks (configurable with the $config variable).
+It also automatically posts the offers to dexie with an auto-claim dbx reward flag so you'll get a stream of dbx for your offers.

+ The currently configured trading pairs are:
+ XCH_USDC
+ XCH_USDCb
+ USDC_MilliEth
+ USDCb_MilliEthb

  ## Prerequisets
  PSSQLite is required to keep track of trades and current coin prices.
 ```powershell